L0v3P01s0n/sleepwalk-phosh/README.md

 Known issues:
 ~~- The modem goes off by itself whenever he wants, so I need to implement another script that keeps it running if it goes out.
 (WIP, last piece of the puzzle to be able to receive notifications reliably)~~

-Not anymore, if you use modem-reset :)
+Not anymore, that's what modem-reset does

 Dependencies:
 - phosh (any other gnome based DE should work, I think.
 Untested though)